 Conference

-The conference is the annual occasion in the UK shellfish calendar, where the industry comes together to discuss market opportunities, management of stocks, scientific progress, international trade and more.
+The conference is the annual occasion in the UK shellfish calendar where the industry comes together to hear from Ministers (England, Wales and Scotland), amongst others, about market opportunities, management of stocks, the UK market for shellfish, international trade and more.

 Peter Lawrence, Director, Coastal Infrastructure and Minerals, The Crown Estate talked of their work supporting SAGB in developing a routemap to scope the future growth of regenerative marine aquaculture in the UK and how to navigate the demands placed on regulatory governance, market access, water quality improvement, and environmental stewardship.